WadhwaniAI/cough-against-covid/README.md

 #### Evaluating a trained model on a given dataset

-If you train a model on our given datasets, you can follow the instructions [here](./evaluation/README.md) to evaluate that model on a given dataset.
+If you train a model on our given datasets using a config, you can follow the instructions [here](./evaluation/README.md) to evaluate that model on a given dataset.

 #### Evaluating any custom model on a given dataset